FischkopDev/RISC-V-CPU/README.md

 <h2>Instruction Set</h2>
 A short description of whats the binary/hex equivalent to a given assembly instruction.
+<br>ALU/arithmetic instructions have code between 000 0001 and 0000 1111.

         OP-Code         |    Assembly-Code      |       Atributes       |       Description
         ---------------------------------------------------------------------------------------------------------